 I have always been fascinated by languages and thanks to a series of lucky coincidences, I ended up studying Computational Linguistics at the University of Potsdam.

-After finishing my Bachelor, I gathered some work experience in a translation company trying to figure out how machine translation research could be applied to the “real world” in order to actually assist human translators.
+After finishing my Bachelor, I gained some work experience in a translation company figuring out how machine translation research can be applied to the “real world” in order to actually assist human translators.

-The rise of artificial neural network models brought me back to university and I completed my Master at the LMU in Munich while working at the Munich Center for Machine Learning on a project on representation learning for natural languages.
+The rise of artificial neural network models brought me back to university and I completed my Master at the LMU in Munich while working at the Munich Center for Machine Learning on a project on representation learning for natural language, supervised by Hinrich Schütze.

-Having grown up in Berlin, I soon felt the urge to leave the south again, though, and now I’m happily back at where it all began (department-wise and thematically), focussing on the intersection between Linguistics and Natural Language Processing.
+Following my roots back to Berlin, I’m now back at where it all began (department-wise and thematically), focussing on the intersection between Linguistics and Natural Language Processing.